Updated on August 12, 2025

 Yes, the Indian government can cancel an OCI card if the holder violates any law or engages in anti-India activities.

-Why OCI Status Matters
+Why OCI Card Status Matters

 Understanding the rights and limitations of OCI status helps individuals make informed decisions about their long-term plans related to India.

-Benefits of OCI Status
+Benefits of OCI Card Status

 - Visa-free travel: Live, work, or study in India indefinitely.